Ravens overcome Jackson's 4 INTs, beat Browns 16-10

 AP Sports Writer

+BALTIMORE (AP) — On a night he threw a career-high four interceptions, Lamar Jackson still produced one incredible moment of brilliance.

+That was enough for the Baltimore Ravens, who now have the best record in the AFC after gutting out another tense victory.

-BALTIMORE (AP) — Lamar Jackson provided one brilliant highlight during an otherwise subpar performance and his 13-yard touchdown pass to Mark Andrews in the third quarter was enough to lift the Baltimore Ravens to a 16-10 victory over the Cleveland Browns on Sunday night.
+Jackson pulled off one of his signature scrambles in the third quarter, buying enough time to throw a 13-yard touchdown pass to Mark Andrews, and the Ravens went on to a 16-10 win over the Cleveland Browns on Sunday night.

+Jackson, who returned after missing last weekend’s win over Chicago with an illness, was subpar aside from that one TD throw.

+“Our defense just played lights out today,” Jackson said.
+“I’m ticked off, but I told all those guys: ‘Way to have our back, way to have my back.’”

-Jackson threw a career-high four interceptions in this mistake-filled game, but the only touchdown for Baltimore was memorable.
-Dogged by Cleveland’s pass rush all night, Jackson scrambled all the way back to about the 35-yard line before lofting a pass over the middle to a remarkably open Andrews in the end zone.
+Both teams spent much of their prime-time showcase making crucial mistakes.
+Baltimore only managed one touchdown, but Jackson made it a memorable one.
+Dogged by Cleveland’s pass rush all night, he zig-zagged all the way back to about the 35-yard line before lofting a pass over the middle to a remarkably open Andrews in the end zone.

-That made it 13-3, and the Ravens (8-3) held on to take over the top spot in the AFC standings.
+That made it 13-3, and the Ravens (8-3) held on from there.
+They are now 6-1 in games decided by eight points or fewer.

-“Got to move on to the Steelers,” Jackson said.
-“Six games left in the season.”

 Cleveland (6-6) never could get its running game — which entered ranked No. 1 in the league — going against the Baltimore defensive front.
 Nick Chubb managed only 16 yards on eight carries, and Kareem Hunt had 20 yards on seven attempts.